crosstheages/public-data/patch-notes-blast.md

   - Fixed deck selection not showing deck color.
   - Fixed deck list not showing decks without blast level 2 and 3.

+### Known issues
+- Deck
+  - When selecting a Blast level with inferior level not selected yet, it will fill the lowest level instead.

 ## 0.24.13533 Patch

 `2025-05-25 08:00 UTC`